enisdenjo/graphql-sse/docs/modules/use_http.md

 ▸ **createHandler**<`Context`\>(`options`): (`req`: `IncomingMessage`, `res`: `ServerResponse`) => `Promise`<`void`\>

-The ready-to-use handler.
-Simply plug it in your favourite HTTP framework and enjoy.

-Beware that the handler resolves only after the whole operation completes.
-- If query/mutation, waits for result
-- If subscription, waits for complete
+The ready-to-use handler for Node's [http](https://nodejs.org/api/http.html).

 Errors thrown from **any** of the provided options or callbacks (or even due to library misuse or potential bugs) will reject the handler's promise.
 They are